-No, there is no such meaningful community partnership.

 Community Partnership Placements are a compulsory element of Year 2 of the Medicine course at Keele University.
 This gives students an opportunity to have a long-term partnership with a local community organisation.
 Examples of community organisations that promote planetary and environmental health include B-Arts and Chell Area Family.
 In addition, in Year 3 of the Medicine course, it is compulsory to choose Student Selected Components, which gives a range of different specialties that a student can choose to study in.
 This includes specialties such as 'Introduction to Global Health' and 'Interventions and research on Global Health', in which the students may work with different communities regarding sustainable healthcare.

-As an instituition, Keele has multiple partnerships through CASIC (Community Animation and Social Innovation Centre), which the university co-founded, there is a focus on community engagement and community-focused solutions for local and global issues, which often cover sustainability issues and issues affecting planetary health.
+As an institution, Keele has multiple partnerships through CASIC (Community Animation and Social Innovation Centre), which the university co-founded, there is a focus on community engagement and community-focused solutions for local and global issues, which often cover sustainability issues and issues affecting planetary health.
 The university's KRISP scheme was Green Gown nominated and provides specific support for local businesses for research and innovation for environmental and social sustainability.
 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?

-- The medical school offers community-facing courses or events at least once every year.

-The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.

-The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events. - The institution/medical school have not offered such community-facing courses or events.
+Does your institution offer community-facing courses or events regarding planetary health?
+The institution offers community-facing courses or events at least once every year.
+(3 points) The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points) The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point) The institution/medical school have not offered such community-facing courses or events.
+(0 points) Score Assigned:

 Score explanation: Score explanation: In late 2021, Keele hosted SAPC North's Annual Conference with a focus on Sustainability, open to different academic primary care clinicians in the UK.
 In December 2022, an interdepartmental meeting to discuss sustainability within healthcare was planned, however this was not designed as a community facing event.
-In February 2024, the Keele Institute of Liberal Arts and Sciences are hosting a lecture: 'Global Challenges facing healthcare delivery', which part of a series of 'Global Challenge' lectures giving us insight of how we can be sustainable by managing the effects of climate change.

-As an institution, Keele University hosts a variety of community-facing events each year:
+In February 2024, the Keele Institute of Liberal Arts and Sciences are hosting a lecture: 'Global Challenges facing healthcare delivery', which is part of a series of 'Global Challenge' lectures giving us insight of how we can be sustainable by managing the effects of climate change.
+3 As an institution, Keele University hosts a variety of community-facing events each year: